jvdsande/mixt/packages/commands/README.md

 ##### Description
 Helper command for gracefully handling your package releases.
 It provides a CLI workflow for bumping your packages versions, optionally builds your packages before release, etc...
-Here is the complete **Mixt** release flow :
+Here is the complete **Mixt** release flow:
  - **Check repository:** only allow releases from the configured branch
  - **Get modified packages:** find packages in need of a new release
  - **Bump packages versions:** ask you for the next version of each packages